 By 'poor' I intend no disrespect.
 My own playing is poor in a number of areas.
 But if I want pro playing on my recording, I hire a pro player.
 The alternative would be for me to identify the problems in my own playing and practice more.

 Remember that when you make a recording, you are competing with the best people in the world, and that includes the best musicians and session players.
 Perhaps you can't play as fast, but each individual note that you do play has to sound just as good.

 A band playing acoustic and electric instruments can sound great.
 MIDI and software instruments playing electronic music can sound great.
 MIDI and software instruments trying to sound like a band... that's a tough challenge.

 I hear many recordings where the creator has tried to make MIDI or software instruments sound like a real band.
 The problem is, in professional work if a real band is needed, then a real band is hired.
 It makes the competition very tough.

 This is a difficult problem to work around, but two key areas are quantization and perspective.
-Acoustic instruments can't be quantized, so think carefully about how you quantize your keyboard playing.
-Often it is better to adjust note timings manually, even if it takes a long time.
+Acoustic instruments can be quantized using software such as Melodyne, but you wouldn't normally quantize a professional musician, so think carefully about how you quantize your keyboard playing.
+Often it is better to adjust note timings manually, even if it takes a longer time.